Arts & Culture

 The 'Family Tree’ created for the exhibition using knotted macramé patterns stitched onto fabric is shown alongside family stories from the Mayflower travellers, and Rachel’s Nottinghamshire ancestry.

-2020 marks 400 years since Pilgrims from Nottinghamshire set sail on the Mayflower for America.
+2020 marked 400 years since Pilgrims from Nottinghamshire set sail on the Mayflower for America.
 As a Mayflower 400 artist, Rachel Carter has been tracing her Nottinghamshire ancestry while working on a new art commissions inspired by the Mayflower story.
 She has explored this idea in recent adventures, crossing the Atlantic by boat and in artist residencies at Harvard’s Peabody Museum & the Pilgrim Monument and Museum in Provincetown USA.

 Photo Credit: Neil Pledger